Architecture of Monaco

 Monaco is known for its wide range of architecture for a small country.
-The geography of Monaco, which consists of sharp hills and narrow coastline, influences the Monacan architecture.
+The geography of Monaco, which consists of sharp hills and narrow coastline, influences the Monagasque architecture.
 The narrow roads have led to architectural construction being built into the hills in limited amounts of space.
 This limited space has, more recently, the issue of construction in Monaco has created social disruption.